MoritzLost/TextformatterPageTitleLinks/README.md

 - If you want to include hidden pages, activate the corresponding option.
 - By default, the module will not create self-referential links (links to the page the field is on), this behaviour can be configured.
-- You can add any number of CSS classes you want to add to all automatically generated links through the settings as well.
+- You can add any number attributes you want to add to all automatically generated links through the settings as well.
+Check out the examples on the module configuration page to get started.